 In mechanical cutting, there are several methods used when using CNC machine tools, including turning, milling, drilling, and boring.
 The amount of material removed is divided into three categories: rough machining, semi-finishing, and finishing.

-According to the cutting tool materials used, there are high-speed steel, hard alloy, ceramics, diamond, and cubic boron nitride.
+The cutting tool materials used can be classified into five types: high-speed steel, hard alloy, ceramics, diamond, and cubic boron nitride.

 Related reading: Ferrous vs Non-ferrous Metals

 The fine chips become fluid when impacted by the cutting fluid, and most of them will settle when the cutting fluid circulates through the cutting fluid tank.

 However, some chips flow with the cutting fluid and collect in small parts of the cutting fluid conveying pipe, which can block the cooling nozzle and cause the chips to adhere to the machine tool’s moving parts, such as the guide rail pair.

 Additionally, the cutting fluid chemically reacts with certain components in the cast iron, leading to the deterioration of the cutting fluid’s performance.

 Due to the challenges associated with cutting fluids, they are generally avoided.
 If conditions permit, a dust extraction device can be used to remove dust, fine chips, and some heat to reduce their impact.

 If cutting fluid is necessary, water-based cutting fluid is recommended, and it is important to filter and purify the cutting fluid properly to prevent its deterioration and a decrease in concentration.